Just For Dads

 Becoming a Dad can be both exciting and scary.
 You baby needs to get to know you, just as much as you need to get to know them.

 Let’s get started:

 - One of the first things that you can do is to hold your baby skin-to-skin.
 Take your shirt off and place baby belly-down on your chest or tummy.
-Your heart beat and warmth is very soothing.
+Your heartbeat and warmth is very soothing.

-- Look into your baby’s eyes and tell her about your day.
+- Look into your baby’s eyes and tell them about your day.
 By spending lots of time with your baby you will build a special relationship that is very important for your baby’s emotional health.

 - Support your baby by supporting their Mom.
 Provide her with lots of encouragement to help her adjust to her new role as Mom.
 Communication is even more important now that there is a third person in your relationship.
 Express your feelings in a positive way using “I” messages as you transition from partners to parents.